National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 The Project Lead has responsibilities that can not be delegated to other team members.

 N3C strongly encourages collaborations among investigators within institutions as well as between institutions.
-As discussed in the [Data Use Agreements](#sec-onboarding-dua) section, individuals wishing access to the N3C Data Enclave must be at an institution that is covered by a DUA.
+As discussed in the [Data Use Agreements](#sec-onboarding-dua) section, individuals wishing access to the Enclave must be at an institution that is covered by a DUA.
-Collaborators in a study are encouraged to request access to the Data Enclave.
+Collaborators in a study are encouraged to request access to the Enclave.

 Although collaboration on projects is promoted and encouraged, individuals can work on their own projects.
 Collaborators are not required.

 ### Common roles and expectations (PIs, PMs, SMEs, Analysts, ...) {#sec-onboarding-team-role}

-The process of developing and conducting a study using the N3C Data Enclave can be complex.
+The process of developing and conducting a study using the Enclave can be complex.
 The Principal Investigator/Project Lead and the study team will be interacting with multiple individuals, each with a specific role designed to create a sound methodology, yielding reliable and valuable outcomes and information.
 While these are common roles for N3C researchers, the projects do not require that all these roles be filled.  [see Domain Team section for information on how to find collaborators]  This section identifies the common roles that are involved in developing and carrying out a study, along with typical expectations of each.